Chinese rock

 Chinese rock (中国摇滚 (Zhōngguó yáogǔn); also 中国摇滚音乐 (中國搖滾音樂, Zhōngguó yáogǔn yīnyuè), lit.
 "Chinese rock and roll music") is a wide variety of rock and roll music made by rock bands and solo artists from Mainland China (other regions such as Taiwan, Hong Kong, Macau are considered separate scenes).
-Typically, Chinese rock is a fusion of forms integrating Western popular music and traditional Chinese music.
+Rock music as an independent music genre first appeared in China in the 1980s, during the age of New Enlightenment.
+Typically, Chinese rock is described as an anti-traditional instrument, a music that defies mainstream ideology, commercial establishment, and cultural hegemony.
+Chinese rock is a fusion of forms integrating Western popular music and traditional Chinese music.

 History

 The Northwest Wind (1980s)

 Rock music did not take hold in Mainland China until the end of the Cultural Revolution and the onset of the Reform and Opening.
-The Peking All-Stars were a rock band formed in Beijing in 1979, by foreigners then resident in the Chinese capital.
+Peking All-Stars were a rock band formed in Beijing in 1979, by foreigners then resident in the Chinese capital.
 While the first rock band in China, they were not Chinese.
+The following year, Wan Xing, Li Shichao, Ma Xiaoyi, and Wang Xinbo formed their first rock band, Wanli Ma Wang, at Beijing Second Foreign Languages College (now Beijing Foreign Studies University), playing Western classic rock.